jkb-chrstwski/combine-data/README.md

 # Combine Function

-A simple JavaScript function that generates a combination set from giben parameters.
+A simple JavaScript function that generates a combination set from given parameters.

 ## Table of Contents